Aguadilla Puerto Rico Travel Guide

 Plan a full day to explore San Germán's historical center.
 Walk through its plazas and admire the architecture.

-Take a scenic drive into the mountains to witness coffee plantations and local farms.
+Take a scenic drive into the from the highlands to witness coffee plantations and local farms.

 For those with more time, Aguadilla can serve as a starting point for longer explorations of Puerto Rico.